j3channel/StreamElementsWidgets/README.md

 ## Chat
 Widgets that will interact with your chat!

-**Greeter** - Show an on-screen message when a viewer types in chat for the first time!
+**Greeter** - Show an on-screen welcome message when a viewer types in chat for the first time!